tenstorrent/tt-buda/docs/public/user_guide.rst

 PyBuda makes it easy to parallelize workloads onto multiple devices.
 A single :py:class:`TTDevice<pybuda.TTDevice>` can be used as a wrapper to any number of available
 Tenstorrent devices accessible to the host - either locally or through ethernet.
-The PyBuda compiler will then break up the workload over assigned devices using either pipeline or model parllelism strategies, or a combination of both.
+The PyBuda compiler will then break up the workload over assigned devices using either pipeline or model parallelism strategies, or a combination of both.

 The easiest way to use all available hardware is to set ``num_chips`` parameter in :py:class:`TTDevice<pybuda.TTDevice>` to 0, which instructs it to auto-detect and use everything it can find.
 However, ``num_chips`` and ``chip_ids`` parameters can be used to select a subset of available hardware: